-Learn how your company might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Wisconsin Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.
+See how your company could be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can make the most of your Wisconsin Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.